falcosecurity/falco-aws-terraform/examples/single-account-full-eks/README.md

 ## Result

+> Check the following Terraform outputs: `kubeconfig` and `get_falcosidekick_local` so you can get the kubeconfig in your local env and then to port-forward the falcosidekick-ui and navigate to <http://localhost:30282> to check the events

 Once the EKS cluster is up and running you can run the following kubectl commands to confirm all looks good.

 ```bash